-The Career Path for a Recovery Room Nurse
+Learn How to Become a Recovery Room Nurse

 Recovery room nurses, or perianesthesia nurses, care for patients as they regain consciousness from anesthesia after surgery.
 While most patients wake up calmly, these nurses are prepared to handle patients who react aversely, waking up confused, in pain or experiencing breathing problems.
 Depending on the type of operation performed and the amount of anesthesia received, a patient may be in a recovery room anywhere from 30 minutes to five hours or longer.
 Recovery room nurses consult with patients before their surgery and give them recovery tips for when they go home.

 - Earn your BSN (courses in anesthesia care or a perianesthesia track are recommended).